Jacamar

-The jacamars are a family, Galbulidae, of near passerine birds from tropical South and Central America, extending up to Mexico.
+The jacamars are a family, Galbulidae, of birds from tropical South and Central America, extending up to Mexico.
 The family contains five genera and 18 species.
 The family is closely related to the puffbirds, another Neotropical family, and the two families are often separated into their own order, Galbuliformes, separate from the Piciformes.
 They are principally birds of low-altitude woodlands and forests, and particularly of forest edge and canopy.

 Taxonomy

 The placement of the combined puffbird and jacamar lineage was in question, with some bone and muscle features suggesting they may be more closely related to the Coraciiformes.
 However, analysis of nuclear DNA in a 2003 study placed them as sister group to the rest of the Piciformes, also showing that the groups had developed zygodactyl feet before separating.
 Per Ericson and colleagues, in analysing genomic DNA, confirmed that puffbirds and jacamars were sister groups and their place in Piciformes.

+The phylogenetic relationship between the jacamars and the eight other families in the order Piciformes is shown in the cladogram below.
+The number of species in each family is taken from the list maintained by Frank Gill, Pamela C. Rasmussen and David Donsker on behalf of the International Ornithological Committee (IOC).